shivaprasa1/Portfolio/README.md

 - **Contact**: Allows visitors to connect via email, LinkedIn, and WhatsApp.
 - **Download Resume**: Provides an option to download the resume.

-- Usage
+  ##Usage
 Navigate Sections:  Click the buttons for About, Experience, Projects, and Contact to view each section.
 View Projects:   Browse through project details and access demo or GitHub links.
 Download Resume:   Click the "Download" button under the resume section.
 Contact Me:   Use the buttons to send an email, visit LinkedIn, or connect via WhatsApp.

-Technologies Used
+##Technologies Used

 HTML: Structure of the website.
 CSS: Styling and animations.
 JavaScript: Interactive features like project slideshow and color mode toggle.

-Folder Structure
+##Folder Structure
-css
-Copy code

 portfolio-website/
 ├── index.html
 ├── css/